 Stonewall has stated: “A major part of the movement forward for the [legal] sector has been the InterLaw Diversity Forum.
 It helped provide a sector specific focus."

-This success has encouraged the InterLaw Diversity Forum to expand its offering.
+This success has encouraged the InterLaw Diversity Forum to expand our offering.